teahaz/teahaz-server/server/notes.md

 - chatroom names might be a uuid or a hash of some sorts, this will be figured out with time
 - filhash might also be changed to a uuid so because of pythons slow math engine

++ making connections
+for now i will make a connection to the sqlite server [local file] each time it is needed yehs this will probably add latency, and yes i will change this but for simplicity it will be like this for now